Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

 \subsection{Periodic Solutions}

 The optimiser is now tasked with constructing a periodic solution at $\mathit{Re}=400$, a regime where RPCF displays a stable periodic motion as seen in figure~\ref{fig:dns-bifurcation}.
-The flow is discretised with $N_y=128$, $N_z=64$, corresponding to $33$ spanwise modes, and $N_t=35$ temporal modes.
+The flow is discretised with $N_y=128$, $N_z=65$, corresponding to $33$ spanwise modes, and $N_t=35$ temporal modes.
 A set of $M=64$ resolvent modes for each frequency are used for the optimisation.
 The smaller number of resolvent modes is used primarily to reduce computational effort.
-As will be seen in this section, the reduced number of modes compared to the degrees-of-freedom in the wall-normal direction have little effect on the accuracy of the final result.
+As will be seen in this section, the reduced number of modes compared to the degrees of freedom in the wall-normal direction has little effect on the accuracy of the final result.
 The initial guess for the optimiser is initialised in a similar way as in the first validation case in section~\ref{sec:equilibria}.
+L-BFGS is still used for the optimisation along with a Hager-Zhang line search.
 The periodic DNS data at $\mathit{Re}=400$ is projected onto the resolvent modes.
-The resulting coefficients $a_{\bm{k}i}$ are then perturbed with random Gaussian white noise.
-The resulting noisy flow is optimised.
+The resulting coefficients $a_{\bm{k}m}$ are then perturbed with random Gaussian white noise and the resulting noisy flow is optimised.